Apply

 McCall MacBain Scholars Logo

-Interested in mentorship, leadership skills development, and funding to start a graduate degree?
+Interested in mentorship, leadership skills development, and funding to start your next degree?

-The McCall MacBain Scholarships are Canada’s first comprehensive, leadership-based scholarships for master’s and professional studies.
+The McCall MacBain Scholarships are Canada’s largest leadership-based scholarships for master’s and professional studies.
 The program brings together students who strive to engage in positive change by taking on meaningful leadership roles.

 The scholarship covers: